MariosEft97/Covid19_USA/README.md

 The current study utilizes data from the New York Times to study the evolution of the Covid19 pandemic in the US

-The mda_covid.ipynb notebook contains all the analysis that was conducted.
+The mda_notebook.ipynb notebook contains all the analysis that was conducted.

 The mda_module.py contains all the necessary funtions for the notebook to work properly.